Applications for Ministerial Review – Miscarriages of Justice

 Applications Abandoned or Held in Abeyance

 During the reporting period, no applications were abandoned at the preliminary assessment stage or at the decision stage.
-No application was held in abeyance at the request of the applicant, and none were held in abeyance by the CCRG pending a review by provincial authorities.
+One application was held in abeyance at the request of the applicant, and none were held in abeyance by the CCRG pending a review by provincial authorities.

 Contacting the Criminal Conviction Review Group